paulanaomi/paulanaomi.github.io/2025-01-08-bioethanol-production-in-Brazil.md

 ---
 layout: post
-title: Bioethanol production in Brazil
+title: Bioethanol production in Brazil (WIP)
 ---

 Brazil is one of the largest producers of fuel bioethanol in the world.
 In the past, the main sugar source for fuel ethanol was sugarcane, however, over the most recent years corn has steadily grown as an important complex sugar source for bioethanol production.